usertoroot/HookPython/README.md

 Usage
 -----

-The **HookPython** program consists out of a dll which should be invoked using [HookFunction](https://git.koenj.com/koenj/hookfunction).
-The executable will inject the dll into the remote process and invoke the python functions. **HookPython** is made to hook arbitrary functions using simple python scripts and it allows for easy proxy function injection.
+The **HookPython** program consists out of a DLL which should be invoked using [HookFunction](https://git.koenj.com/koenj/hookfunction).
+The executable will inject the DLL into the remote process and invoke the python functions. **HookPython** is made to hook arbitrary functions using simple python scripts and it allows for easy proxy function injection.
 Currently the hooking of any **cdecl**, **thiscall** and **stdcall** function is supported.

 Example
 -------

 The following command will hook a function in the program **InterceptMe.exe** at the relative virtual address **0x11177**.
 This relative virtual address indicates the address of the **RC4** cryptography function.
-The next parameter is the full path to the dll containing the proxy function.
-The next parameter is the name of the function we want to invoke in **HookPython.dll**.
+The next parameter is the full path to the DLL containing the proxy function.
+The next parameter is the name of the function we want to invoke in **HookPython.DLL**.
 Therefore this parameter will always be **PythonHook**.
 The next parameter contains the name of the python function to invoke.
 In this case the name is **ProxyRC4**.
 The last two parameters indicate the declaration specification (cdecl, stdcall, thiscall) and the amount of parameters.
 The python script is expected to be named **Hooks.py** and it should be located in the working directory of the executable you want to inject in.

 ```
-HookFunction InterceptMe.exe 0x11177 "D:\Projects\Werk\HookPython\bin\x86\HookPython.dll" PythonHook ProxyRC4 cdecl 5
+HookFunction InterceptMe.exe 0x11177 "D:\Projects\Werk\HookPython\bin\x86\HookPython.DLL" PythonHook ProxyRC4 cdecl 5
 ```

 An example proxy python script is shown below: